aartaka/guile-gsl/README.md

 - #f for uninitialized matrix (garbage values, use `calloc' for zero-initialized or numeric FILL for constant-initialized matrices).
 - Real number to fill the matrix with the same double value.
-- Or a list/vector or lists/vectors with numbers to fill in.
+- Or a list/vector of lists/vectors with numbers to fill in.
 > ,apropos dgemm
 (gsl blas): dgemm!	#<procedure dgemm! (amtx bmtx cmtx #:key alpha beta transpose-a transpose-b)>
 ```